-Thai noodle soup is pure comfort in a bowl!
-You will not want to have soup any other way this winter!
-With zesty flavors from Thai curry paste, packed with veggies, tofu, and coconut milk, this soup is a wholesome, nourishing meal.
+This Vegan Thai Noodle Soup is pure comfort in a bowl!
+With zesty flavors from Thai curry paste, it is packed with veggies, tofu, noodles, and coconut milk, this bowl noodle soup is a wholesome, nourishing complete meal.

-Winter is definitely all about the stews and soups for me.
-This soup is definitely several notches above any noodle soup I’ve ever tried!
-I am super partial towards Thai flavors, and if you’ve read my blog, you’ll know how much I adore a good Thai curry or Basil fried rice to go with my favorite Asian recipes.
+This Thai Red Curry Noodle Soup is definitely several notches above any noodle soup I’ve ever tried!
+I am super partial towards spicy Thai flavors, and if you’re a regular reader of my blog, you would know how much I adore a good Thai curry or Basil Fried Rice to go with my favorite Asian Recipes.
 So you can imagine how excited I was to develop this recipe, and watch my family slurp it down!

 - Thai red curry paste gives it extra flavor and zest – make your own Thai curry paste or use a good quality jarred curry paste

-- One-pot meal that takes less than 30 minutes including prep time
+- A one-pot meal that takes less than 30 minutes including prep time

 List of Ingredients

-To make Thai noodle soup, you will need:
+To make this Vegan Red Curry Noodle Soup, you will need:

-Thai Curry Paste – A good quality Thai curry paste is key to making your soup get all that good, zesty, fresh Thai curry flavor!
-I make my own version with lemongrass, kafir lime leaves, red onion, ginger, garlic, fish sauce, soy sauce, red chilis, coriander powder, lime zest and juice, and brown sugar.
+Thai Red Curry Paste – A good quality Thai red curry paste is the key ingredient for all that good, zesty, fresh Thai curry flavor!
+I make my own version with lemongrass, kafir lime leaves, red onion, ginger, garlic, fish sauce, soy sauce, red chilis, coriander powder, lime zest, and juice, and brown sugar.
 When buying a jarred Thai curry paste, make sure you read the ingredients – ensure that the spice is to your tolerance and that there is lemongrass and lime juice.

 Thai Basil Leaves - This ingredient will give the soup that deliciously authentic Thai flavor.
 I highly recommend using it if you can get it from your local Asian grocery store.

 Noodles - Use your preferred choice of noodles - any dried noodle variety will work for this recipe.
 I prefer using Udon noodles - they are thick, hearty, and are perfect for this red curry noodle soup.
 Optionally, you can use rice noodles as well.

 Veggies - I have used Bok choy, bell peppers, broccoli, and onions, but you can also use mushrooms, shredded carrots, snap peas, edamame, cabbage, or any other veggie of your choice.

 Tofu - Tofu and noodles are a perfect combination for a noodle soup bowl.
 I went with firm tofu for protein.
 You can use meat if you are making a non-vegetarian version of this recipe.